Recalling the impact of seal hunting in South Georgia

 The sealing industry first targeted the fur seals.
 Fur seals were clubbed or lanced to death and then skinned.
 Skins were washed in salt water and salted before being packed into barrels and shipped to Europe, North America and China.

 Competition between sealers was intense and there was much secrecy around early sealing activities – as a result the full extent of sealing that took place during the early years is unlikely to ever be known.
 In 1800 Captain Fanning from the Aspasia recorded taking 57,000 fur seal skins, probably the largest single haul taken from South Georgia.
-In 1825, James Weddell, then a sealer, estimated that 1,200,000 fur seal pelts had been taken that year.
+In 1825, James Weddell, then a sealer, estimated that 1,200,000 fur seal pelts had been taken from South Georgia in total.
 By the early 1900s Antarctic fur seals had been hunted to virtual extinction and sealing became uneconomical.
 From 1908 to the mid-1960s, British legislation came into force to protect all breeding grounds of the Antarctic fur seal in the South Atlantic Ocean, which enabled fur seal populations to recover.